 Here’s how we did it:

-How to Make a Stained Glass Bunting for the New Year
+Easy to Make Melted Crayon Stained Glass Bunting

 - White paper, not too thick (we used 80 lb white sulphite paper)